 This season, I am presenting a series of lectures about the use of natural techniques to deal with hormone imbalances, and help prevent chronic conditions such as, osteoporosis

-The lectures will be at Ada's Natural Food Market located at the corner of US-41
+Venue #1 -- Ada's Natural Food Market located at the corner of US-41

 Each lecture will consist of about a 45 minute to one hour talk, followed by an open question and answer period.
 Bring your questions and concerns and

 Session outlines for the first three lectures in the series are below.
 I will publish additional outlines as time permits.
 You need not attend each session, (although I

 would love to see you there) just pick the ones that interest you.
 Come and meet me and your other health minded neighbors.